 In keeping with its commitment to operational and educational quality, B. H. Carroll Theological Institute monitors the completion (and employment) rates of its students.
 It also monitors the rate at which students who require professional licensure pass their state exams.
+This information provides insight on student performance and satisfaction from enrollment to graduation.
 Below are highlights of student educational outcomes at B. H. Carroll.

 Doctor of Philosophy & Doctor of Ministry

 In the PhD program, which combines elements of the British and American models and offers instruction through seminars, one-to-one mentorships, and colloquia, around three-fourths of enrolled students complete the degree, based on data from the years 2005-2020.
 Most students complete the degree in around five years.

 - 78% of enrolled students complete the PhD program

 - 33% of graduates are serving as full-time faculty members at sister theological institutions

 - 42% of graduates serve as both pastors or counselors, as well as adjunct faculty in sister theological institutions